Summer Retreat at Pinecrest Lake

 We have staff to clean the bathrooms.
 But please pick up after yourself.

 What is the weather like in the mountains?

 Chilly nights, cool mornings, warm to hot days.

 We have limited parking spaces available.
 We recommend carpooling.
 RV spaces are available but must be reserved ahead of time and are only available on a first- come, first-serve basis.

 Can you accommodate special dietary needs?

-Yes we have cell phone reception and wifi is available if you purchase your own hot spot.
+Yes, we have cell phone reception (Verizon).
+Wi-fi is available if you purchase your own hot spot.

 Do I have the option to change cabins?

 We will do our best to accommodate changes but cannot promise there will be space available.

 Do I have the option to sleep in a tent?